ffissore/slf4j-fluent/README.md

 The `lazy(...)` syntax leverages lambdas to postpone argument evaluation to the latest moment.

+The `log()` method has overloads with up to 5 arguments, so [the cost of varargs](https://stackoverflow.com/questions/2426455/javas-varargs-performance) is postponed.
+If 5 is not enough, open an issue and we'll add more.

 ## Requirements

 slf4j-fluent requires java 8 as it uses lambdas.